-American mothers at a playground exclaim enthusiastically at a crumbly pile of sand “good job!!!”
-They encourage their kids from a very young age.
-A Russian mother would say “no this is wrong, do this again, that's not the way we do it”.
+American mothers cheer enthusiastically for their child's crumbly sandcastle.
+A Russian mother would say: “No this is not good enough, that's not the way we do it”.
 Everyone had to be like everyone else.
 They even made left-handed children hold a pen in their right hand.
 Do you see?
 All this is taking away the freedom from a person to be themselves.
-Its little things, but combined together create a bigger feeling of being discouraged starting from a very young age, from being free.
 People develop very low self-esteem.

 My home is here!
 In Cranston.
 This is my family.
 This is my country.
 All my friends are here.
 I don’t miss anything, not even the slightest bit.